Mmark94/black_and_white_noise/README.md

 You can set how much connectivity there is in the black and white noise.
-For instance, high connectivity means that the probability of a square being of a colours, it is higher if the previous square is the same colour (positive feedback).
+For example, high connectivity means that the probability of a square being one colour is greater if the previous square is the same colour (positive feedback).
-Low connectivity means that the probability of a square being of a colours, it is higher if the previous square is a different colour (negative feedback). black_and_white_noise_probabilities.py
+Low connectivity means that the probability of a square being one colour is greater if the previous square is a different colour (negative feedback). black_and_white_noise_probabilities.py

 high connectivity